pedflotor/Disaster_Response_Pipelines/README.md

 # Disaster Response Pipelines
 Udacity's Data Science Nanodegree project.

-Here an ETL will be built to read the dataset provided, clean the data, and store it in a SQLite database.
-Then a machine learning pipeline will be created that uses NLTK as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification).
-The model will be exported to a pickle file and in the last step, the results will be displayed in a Flask web app
+An ETL pipeline is built to read the dataset provided, clean the data, and store it in a SQLite database.
+Then a machine learning pipeline is created that uses NLTK as well as scikit-learn's Pipeline and GridSearchCV to output a final model that uses the message column to predict classifications for 36 categories (multi-output classification).
+The model is then exported to a pickle file and in the last step, the results are displayed in a Flask web app

 ## Project Components